 How to apply

-Applications for the 2021 scheme open on 3 February 2021 and close on 6 April 2021.
+Applications for the 2021 scheme open on 3 February 2021 and close at 10am on 16 April 2021.
 Applicants should expect interviews to take place via video call week commencing 3 May.

 It should be noted that the scheme is not an opportunity to undertake research.